 “Swear it, Jerine Masterson!”

-“I swear it.
-I will tell no one.”
+“I swear it,” she blurted.
+“I will tell no one.”

 “For your apprenticeship with the Grey Shields.
 Is there a problem?
 I know it took you forever to convince your mother to let you go.”

-“Because I am a veriant.
-Because the Crown Princess of Touran is going insane.
-And if my mother finds out, she will move the foundations of Pasaron to try to help me, putting the kingdom at risk.
+“And worse,” I continued, “if my mother finds out, she will move the foundations of Pasaron to try to help me, putting the kingdom at risk.
 I can’t let that happen.”